Poli-Sci in the Real World: Different Careers You Could Pursue

 MA in Jewish Communal Service, Gratz College

 “I ended up in Political Science because I had professors who really cared about me and who I still communicate with to this day,” Moss says.
-Her education gave a foundation for observing current events and politics locally, nationally, and around the world.
+Her education gave her a foundation for observing current events and politics locally, nationally, and around the world.
 That’s important in her job—especially keeping up with what’s happening in Israel and the Jewish community.
 Moss coordinates tours and special programs at the National Museum of American Jewish History in Philadelphia.
 Now she’s training 60 volunteer docents who will guide visitors to the museum’s new building when it opens in November.

 Related: What Can I Do With a Political Science Degree?